taw00/dashcore-rpm/README.md

 ---

-**Important notice - 2018-11-28:<br />EL7 and Fedora Linux 27 users need to
-migrate to Fedora Linux 29:**
+**Important notice (as of 2018-11-28):<br />EL7 and Fedora Linux 27 users need to migrate to Fedora Linux 29:**

 Dash Core 0.13.0 is coming out soon.
 As of that version, I will not be building Dash Core for EL7-based linuxes (CentOS7 and RHEL7) nor for Fedora Linux 27.

-* EL7 is being dropped because the supplied libraries are simply far too dated.
-  Once EL8 comes out (May-ish 2019), Dash Core builds should be availableon those platforms.
+* EL7 is being dropped because the OS supplied libraries are simply far too dated.
+Once EL8 comes out (May-ish 2019), Dash Core builds should be available on those platforms.
 * As for Fedora Linux 27, it's EOL (end-of-life) date is November 30th, 2018.
   Generally I continue to build and test packages on dated platforms for some time, but since Dash Core 0.13.0 will be out after the EOL date and is such a